yiqiu2012-cmu/Algorithm-Review/Binary Tree.md

 ### Concepts

 - Use recursion to solve
-    - Each node in the recursion tree is a function call, asking for information revursively
+    - Each node in the recursion tree is a function call, asking for information recursively
     - Base case is always null
     - Consider
-        - What do i want to ask my children
+        - What do I want to ask my children
         - what do I do with the answer from my children
         - what do I return to my parents
     - **How to analyze Big-O complexity**